intel/nauta/docs/user-guide/actions/getting_started.md

 ### Trained Model

 Servable models (as with other training artifacts) can be saved by a training script.
-As previously mentioned, to access these you have to use the command provided by the `nauta mount` command and mount output storage locally.
+As previously mentioned, to access these you have to use the command provided by the `nctl mount` command and mount output storage locally.
 Example scripts all save servable models in their models subdirectory.
 To use models like this for inference, you will have to mount input storage too, because models have to be accessible from inside of the cluster.

 For the single experiment example, execute these commands:
 ```
 $ mkdir -p /mnt/input/single
 $ mkdir /mnt/output
-$ ... mount command provided with nauta mount used to mount output storage to /mnt/output
+$ ... mount command provided with nctl mount used to mount output storage to /mnt/output
-$ ... mount command provided with nauta mount used to mount input storage to /mnt/input
+$ ... mount command provided with nctl mount used to mount input storage to /mnt/input
 $ cp /mnt/output/single/models/* -Rf /mnt/input/single/
 ```
 After these steps /mnt/input/single should contain: